tremorlabs/tremor-npm/.github/pull_request_template.md

 - [ ] When resolving a specific issue, it's referenced in the related issue section above
 - [ ] My change requires a change to the documentation.
 (Managed by Tremor Team)
 - [ ] I have added tests to cover my changes
+- [ ] Check the ["Allow edits from maintainers" option](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork) while creating your PR.
+- [ ] Add refs #XXX or fixes #XXX to the related issue section if your PR refers to or fixes an issue.